HiroshiAdaniya/git_notes/GitNotes.md

 <p>This environment allows you to make edits to files</p>

 	* git status ---> Allows you to see if there were modifications made to the files in the directory /  repository
-	* git diff ---> Allows you to see the actual changes made to a file
+	* git diff ---> Allows you to see the actual changes made to a file or changes made between branches
+	* git pull ---> This fetches updated code and content from the cloud so that you are up-to-date with everyone.
+Do it frequently.
 ***Staging***

 <p>This is the holding stage, which allows you to save your progress so that when you ready you can send it off to github</p>